Dan J. Harkey

 A seller’s carry-back first lien would be paid off on a refinance, but there was insufficient equity to pay off the first lien.
 The seller agreed to accept a paydown of the net proceeds of the new first and carry a small second for the remainder.

-The pivotal moment was the signing and recording a subordination agreement by the first and subordinate lien holders.
-This agreement and the inter-creditor agreement delineate their rights and responsibilities in case of a borrower's default.
-Its significance cannot be overstated, as it played a crucial role in the successful transaction.
+The pivotal moment was the signing and recording of the subordination agreement by the first and subordinate lien holders.
+This agreement and the inter-creditor agreement outline the rights and responsibilities of the parties in the event of a Borrower's default.
+Its significance cannot be overstated, as it played a crucial role in the successful completion of the transaction.

 Article: